 Figure 2: A 180° Phase Shift between two reflected beams results in destructive interference and as a result there is no reflected beam

 Index of refraction not only influences optical path length (and thus, phase), but also the reflection characteristics at each interface.
 The reflection is defined through Fresnel's Equation (Equation 5), which provides the amount of reflection that will occur from the refractive index change at an interface at normal incidence.

 The final parameter that must be taken into account is the incident angle of the light the coating is to be designed for.
-If the incident angle of the light is altered, the internal angles and optical path lengths within each layer will be affected which, in turn, will influence the amount of phase change in the reflected beams.
-When a non-normal incidence is used, S-polarized and P- polarized light will reflect differently from one another at each interface which will cause different optical performances at the two polarizations.
+If the incident angle of the light is altered, the internal angles and optical path lengths within each layer will be affected; this will influence the amount of phase change in the reflected beams.
+When a non-normal incidence is used, S-polarized and P- polarized light will reflect differently from one another at each interface, which will cause different optical performances at the two polarizations.
 It is this phenomenon that allows for the design of polarizing beamsplitters.

 During evaporative deposition, source materials in a vacuum chamber are either vaporized using heating or electron-beam bombardment.
 The resulting vapor condenses onto the optical surfaces, and precise control of heating, vacuum pressure, substrate positioning, and rotation during vaporization result in uniform optical coatings of specific designed thicknesses.
 The relatively gentle nature of vaporization creates coatings that are loosely packed or porous.
 These loose coatings suffer from water absorption which changes the effective refractive index of the layers, resulting in a degradation of performance.
 Evaporative coatings can be enhanced using Ion Beam Assisted Deposition, where an ion beam is directed at the substrate surface.
 This increases the adhesion energy of the source material to the surface, creating denser, stronger coatings that also have more stress.